 Wiley has an unparalleled ability to assist clients on a broad range of national security issues, including counseling U.S. and foreign companies in matters before the Committee on Foreign Investment in the United States (CFIUS) and providing assistance with CFIUS mitigation agreements.
 Our team of legal and policy experts, including former U.S. government officials who led the drafting and implementation of CFIUS regulations and the conduct of over 1,000 CFIUS reviews, have managed numerous complex national security cases with successful outcomes for our clients.

-Wiley’s CFIUS Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Team Telecom; Foreign Ownership, Control or Influence (FOCI); Export Controls; Economic Sanctions/Office of Foreign Assets Control; Anti-Money Laundering; FCPA; Cybersecurity; Telecom, Media & Technology; Privacy, Cyber & Data Governance; Government Contracts; International Trade; Public Policy; and Corporate practices.
+Wiley’s CFIUS Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Team Telecom; Foreign Ownership, Control or Influence (FOCI); Export Controls and Economic Sanctions; Anti-Money Laundering; FCPA; Cybersecurity; Telecom, Media & Technology; Privacy, Cyber & Data Governance; Government Contracts; International Trade; Public Policy; and Corporate practices.

 Wiley’s CFIUS experience includes, among other matters: